vinceAmstoutz/design-patterns/README.md

 Method
 ------
 - Theory learned in the first step from explanations, diagrams, and pseudo-code (see [credits](#credits) section).
 In this section, I will try to reformulate these notions in order to appropriate them before practice.
--  Training in PHP to reproduce design patterns in the real case (**without "copy pasta programming or something like that"**).
+-  Training in PHP to reproduce design patterns in the real case (**without "copy pasta programming" or something like that**).

 Intention
 -----